 Tip: here on the Island many homes do not have basements so we measure the whole house.
 Other parts of Canada do not include the basement in the measurements as all homes have a basement.
 A house here with a full basement may measure 2000 sq ft, while elsewhere it would be a 1000 sq ft home.

-Actively Looking: Once you’ve gotten to know the market, determined what homes appeal to you, and what will work for you budget, you can start exploring the market directly by viewing homes and neighbourhoods that meet your criteria.
+Actively Looking: Once you’ve gotten to know the market, determined what homes appeal to you, and what will work for you budget, you can start exploring the market directly by viewing homes for sale and neighbourhoods that meet your criteria.
 It is easy to get excited when you see something you like, I recommend allowing yourself time here to get familiar with the areas and availability, to ensure you make a good decision for the long run.

 The Offer, Negotiations and Due Diligence: These three factors are interconnected.
 Once you have explored the market and determined the best choice for you, a Realtor® can help you determine what a fair offer is by doing a CMA (Comparative Market Analysis), which reviews similar homes currently on the market, plus recently sold homes (this reveals what buyers thought was a fair price), and expired listings (homes that did not sell because the price was too high).